How to Install Blinds on Windows

 Blinds do collect dust, so care for them regularly to keep them looking new.

-• Swipe all blinds periodically with a microfiber duster or a blind-dusting tool designed with “fingers” that fits between individual slats.
+- Swipe all blinds periodically with a microfiber duster or a blind-dusting tool designed with “fingers” that fit between individual slats.

-• For occasional deeper cleaning of vinyl, composite, or PVC blinds, lift them from their brackets and take them outdoors.
+- For occasional deeper cleaning of vinyl, composite, or PVC blinds, lift them from their brackets and take them outdoors.
 Spray with all-purpose household cleaner and wipe the slats with a damp cloth.
-Rinse with a fine spray from your garden hose and allow to dry completely before re-hanging.
+Rinse with a fine spray from your garden hose, and allow them to dry completely before rehanging.

 - For wood blinds, lightly mist with furniture polish and wipe each slat or vane clean with a soft dusting cloth.

 - Vacuum fabric-covered blinds with the brush attachment to banish dust, but leave spot removal and deep cleaning to a professional cleaner.